jessicahattig/Independent-project-week-1.html/README.md

 ## Description

-_This portfolio exhibits my proficiency using Git, HTML and CSS software developer skills._
+_This portfolio exhibits my proficiency in Git, HTML and CSS._

 ## Setup/Installation Requirements